FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

 ## Summary

-It's a firmware-implemented custom Programmer Colemak layout and a firmware-implemented custom Programmer Steno layout (no Plover needed)
+It's a firmware-implemented Programmer Colemak layout and a firmware-implemented Programmer Steno layout (no Plover needed)

 This keymap is compatible with :

     * Standard ErgoDox
     * ErgoDox EZ
     * Infinity ErgoDox